mendix/docs/content/refguide/native-styling-refguide.md

 ### 6.6 Reference selector

 The reference selector is an input widget that can be used to display and edit associations.
 For more information on this widget, see [Reference Selector](reference-selector).
-This widget supports the same style properties and structure as the [drop down](#drop-down) widget above.
+This widget supports the same style properties and structure as the [drop-down](#drop-down) widget above.

 The default class to style all reference selector inputs is named `ReferenceSelector`.